western/http-up/README.md

 ## History

 ### backlog
-- [x] - add table of files with extended information and sort instead simple list?
-- [x] - need some aside panel with folders tree?
 - [ ] - save whitespaces for filenames?
-- [x] - add arg --tee and --log to file (resolve with db)
-- [x] - need tests and vulnerability tests too (primary functions)
 - [ ] - what is the lib can resize images enough fast
-- [x] - and how store thumbs (home dot cache folder?)

 ### 2.0.0
 - [x] database support